Introduction to NumPy Histogram

 Here are the following Parameters of NumPy Histogram mention below

-- a: array_like (Represent the set of values which has been input by the user)
+1. a: array_like (Represent the set of values that has been input by the user)

 These values would be arranged in the set of arrays which would be flattened and computed to who returned the histogram.